 What is turkey tail powder?

 Don’t worry if you’ve never heard of turkey tail before!
 It’s hardly a common ingredient in roasted pumpkin soup recipes.
 However, adding it can give the dish some fantastic extra health benefits.
-Turkey tail is a type of fungi, and gets its name from its colorful bands and fan-shaped appearance.
+Turkey tail is a type of fungi, and gets its name from its colourful bands and fan-shaped appearance.
 So good news if you’re on a plant-based diet – this roasted pumpkin soup is among our many easy vegan recipes.
 A popular medicinal mushroom in Traditional Chinese Medicine, the use of turkey tail is also backed by modern scientific findings.
 Most notably, research suggests it can help to boost our immune system.
 For instance, two of its active ingredients are polysaccharide peptide (PSP) and polysaccharide krestin (PSK).
 Studies indicate PSP and PSK could enhance our immune response, and be useful in fighting some types of cancer.(14) Another benefit of turkey tail is that it could promote digestive health.
-It’s a brilliant source of prebiotic fiber, which helps to nourish the good bacteria in your gut.
+It’s a brilliant source of prebiotic fibre, which helps to nourish the good bacteria in your gut.
 Research has found that turkey tail can both increase beneficial bacteria and suppress harmful bacteria in your digestive system.(15) Adding turkey tail to roasted pumpkin soup is a great way to enjoy these potential benefits.
 Plus, ingesting it in powder form is preferable to cooking it like a regular mushroom you buy at the supermarket.
 That’s because the fungi itself is quite tough and leathery – not the tastiest of treats!
-With powder, however, you can add it to all kinds of recipes and mask the bitterness of its flavor.
+With powder, however, you can add it to all kinds of recipes and mask the bitterness of its flavour.